cpske/ISP/assignment/week6/http-questions.md

+---
-## Questions about TCP/IP and HTTP
+title: Questions about TCP/IP and HTTP
+---

 1. What services does the Internet Protocol (IP) provide?
    [ ] Sends packets of data to another IP address with no guarantee of delivery